SeedyROM/20181105-Python-Fullstack-Night/1 Python/docs/05 - Strings.md

 >>> a = 'one'
 >>> b = 2
 >>> print(f'a is {a} and b is {2}')
-a is one and b is two
+a is one and b is 2
 ```